CC-KEH/Computer-Science-Notes/DSA Notes/Binary Search.md

 5. **Hidden Sequence**: Check if there is a hidden sequence that you will be following to get the target value, e.g. square root of a number, in this case you are not given array but to get to the square root you will be following a sequence.

+6. Range Given: Check if you are given a range and you completely know that the answer lies between the range, addition might also be that find something minimum or maximum like that of square root questions.

 ## Important Questions